emiliorcueto/github-wrike-sync/README.md

     "issue_comment"
   ],
   "config": {
-    "url": "<Replace This With Your URL>",
+    "url": "Replace This With Your URL",
     "content_type": "json"
   }
 }